Registration is Now Open to Begin Any time

 You can always email us any questions through email@example.com.

-We’ll share two instructional sessions each day for three days, from 9:30am to 11:30am EST, and 1pm to 3pm EST, plus two Q&A sessions to cover all that comes up in our group together.
+You can begin this course any time, and go all at your own pace.
+If you’re planning for a long-weekend, we share two instructional sessions each day for three days, plus two Q&A sessions to cover all that comes up in our group together.
 For the time between sessions, we have a private online group for everyone in this course, so we can share in the questions and experiences we’re all having right now.

 Understanding Trauma.
 Trauma has many kinds and causes, and caring for others can be challenging whether or not you’ve shared in the same experience.
 We’ll uncover ground for communicating, practicing, and supporting each other less from a place of what’s different about us, and more from what’s the same, creating safe ground we can all share.